Social Group Types: Ten Types of Social Groups and Examples

 9. Virtual Group

-The task-oriented group can collaborate across time, space, and organizational boundaries.
-Virtual group members work interdependently on a task but from different physical locations via communication technology.
+The task-oriented group can work across time, space, and organizational boundaries.
+Virtual meeting group members work interdependently on a task but from different physical locations via communication technology.
 This group evolves into a virtual community or a group that meets regularly in cyberspace for members to share their experiences, opinions, and knowledge on a particular topic or interest.
 Virtual groups communicate via virtual meeting platforms, such as Google Meet, Zoom meetings, Microsoft Teams, etc.

 10. Political Group

-Group communication Components, Examples, Definition & Barriers
+Group communication Elements, Examples, Importance and Barriers

 Group Communication

-Group communication refers to the regular discussion among a group of people who communicate to achieve a goal.
-It is also known as group or team discussion.
-Group members discuss completing an independent and interdependent goal.
-An interdependent goal is mutual in which many people work together to achieve the same purpose.
-On the other hand, an independent goal refers to one person’s dream.
-Group discussion occurs when people communicate regularly to complete a group task.
+Group communication refers to the regular discussion among a group of people who keep communicating to achieve a goal.
+Group members communicate to improve teamwork therefore; it is also known as team discussion.
+They come together and discuss to accomplish an independent and interdependent goal.
+An interdependent goal is a mutual objective in which many people work together to achieve the same purpose.

 Group Definition in Organizational